Mihilih/Mihilih/README.md

 ---

 ### 🌱 Interests and Hobbies
-- **Android Development:** Teaching Android development at Cornell, focusing on modern Jetpack Compose techniques.
+- **Android Development:** Developing at Cornell AppDev, focusing on modern Jetpack Compose techniques.
+Previously worked on mobile apps at Zoox, focusing on Kotlin Multiplatform
-- **Machine Learning & AI:** Currently working on a text classification project at Candogram.
+- **Machine Learning & AI:** Previously worked on a text classification project at Candogram.
 - **Research**: Previously researched C to Rust transpilation.
-Hoping to get hands-on experience in NLP research.
+Hoping to get hands-on experience in Robotics and NLP research.
 - **Photography:** Member of Chromatic at Cornell, a student-run portrait photography club.
 Managing personal [photography blog](https://www.instagram.com/ellynngraphy/)

 ---